nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-WithdrawalNoticeAcceptResponse/CareConnect-ADW-Practitioner-1.md

-The Practitioner resource represents the healthcare professional directly or indirectly involved in the provision of healthcare related services.
+The Practitioner profile represents the healthcare professional directly or indirectly involved in the provision of healthcare related services.